Trump joins growing list of virus-infected world leaders

 Vice President M. Venkaiah Naidu, 71, recently tested positive but his office said he had no symptoms and was quarantined at home.
 Home Minister Amit Shah, the No. 2 man in Prime Minister Narendra Modi’s government, was hospitalized for COVID-19 last month and has recovered.
 Junior Railways Minister Suresh Angadi last week was the first federal minister to die from COVID-19.

-Israel’s then-Health Minister Yaakov Litzman tested positive in April and recovered.
+Then-Health Minister Yaakov Litzman tested positive in April and recovered.
 Litzman is a leader in Israel’s ultra-Orthodox community, which has seen a high rate of infection as many have defied restrictions on religious gatherings.
 The minister for Jerusalem affairs, Rafi Peretz, tested positive over the summer as cases surged nationwide and recovered.

-The country’s mineral resources and energy minister, Gwede Mantashe, and Labor Minister Thulas Nxesi were infected as cases surged in June and July.
+The country’s defense minister, Nosiviwe Mapisa-Nqakula, mineral resources and energy minister, Gwede Mantashe, and labor minister, Thulas Nxesi, were infected as cases surged in June and July.

-SOUTH SUDANESE LEADERS
+SOUTH SUDAN

 Vice President Riek Machar was among several Cabinet ministers infected.

-Associated Press writers from around the world contributed.
+Associated Press writers around the world contributed.